Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsubsection{Abell S1136}

-Abell S1136 (MCXC J2336.2-3136) has a redshift of $z=0.0625$ \citep{shl+00}, X-ray luminosity $L_{500} = 0.504007 \times 10^{37}$ \si{\watt}, and mass $M_{\mathrm{X,500}} = 1.2886 \times 10^{14}$ M$_{\odot}$ \citepalias{pap+11}.
-Fig. \ref{fig:as1136} shows the centre of the cluster with an elongated piece of diffuse radio emission appearing strongly at 168 \si{\mega\hertz}, with a patchy counterpart in the TGSS survey at 147.5 \si{\mega\hertz}.
-There is no corresponding 1.4 \si{\giga\hertz} or 843 \si{\mega\hertz} emission seen in the NVSS or SUMSS surveys.
-This implies a steep spectral index.
-The source to the west of the diffuse emission is a double source, catalogued as NVSS J233603-313431.
-We use \textsc{aegean} once again, and see the diffuse source split into two distinct components.
-The total flux density of the diffuse source is then measured to be $S_{168} = 586 \pm 46$ \si{\milli\jansky}.
-The RASS broad-band 0.1--2.4 \si{\kilo\eV} image does not show particularly strong X-ray emission at the centre, and the RGB image (Fig. \ref{fig:as1136}) shows the optical concentration of galaxies at the centre is offset towards the west of the bulk of the 168 \si{\mega\hertz} emission.
-The elongation is north-south, with an almost bent double-lobed structure, and has an LAS of $\sim$7.2~arcmin which translates to an LLS of $\sim$530 \si{\kilo\parsec}.
+{Fig.~\ref{fig:as1136} shows the centre of Abell S1136} with elongated diffuse radio emission appearing strongly at 168~MHz, with a patchy counterpart in the TGSS survey at 147.5~MHz.
+There is no corresponding 1.4~GHz or 843~MHz emission seen in the NVSS or SUMSS surveys suggesting a steep spectrum.
+The total flux density of the diffuse source is decomposed using \texttt{aegean} and measured to be $S_{168} = 586 \pm 46$~mJy.
+The RASS broad-band 0.1--2.4~keV image does not show particularly strong X-ray emission at the centre, and the RGB image (Fig.~\ref{fig:as1136}) shows the optical concentration of galaxies at the centre is offset towards the west of the bulk of the 168~MHz emission.
+The elongation is north-south, with an almost bent double-lobed structure, and has an {LAS of $\sim$6.8~arcmin (LLS of $\sim$490~kpc)}.
 While the emission could be classified as a cluster halo, alternate explanations are those of cluster relic intervening along the line-of-sight towards the cluster, or a dead radio galaxy likely having a previous association with the BCG, ESO~470-G020.
 Without polarisation data and higher resolution imaging we do not classify this emission here.
+This cluster will be investigated further using ASKAP data (Macgregor et al., in prep.).